SherifOlalekan/AI-Automation-and-Agents/Agent-Pack-1/README.md

 ---

 ## 📎 Submission Notes
-This repo documents the 5 working agents submitted for the **Wokkah AI Challenge**.
+This repo documents the 5 working agents submitted for the **Wokkah AI Challenge** and a screenshot of their workflow
-Each blueprint/flow can be exported and reused in Make.

 ---